-Specific protection is afforded to woodland, trees and hedgerows by Policy FNP2, the character of rural lanes by Policy FNP4 and the open rural settings to the Church and Baldwin's Green Conservation Area by Policy FNP9 and development should also comply with these policies.
+Specific protection is afforded to woodland, trees and hedgerows by Policy FNP2, the character of rural lanes by Policy FNP3 and the open rural settings to the Church and Baldwin's Green Conservation Area by Policy FNP8 and development should also comply with these policies.
+Native planting is sought to enhance biodiversity and maintain the ecological integrity of the existing habitats.